 Why should you form an overseas company in Cyprus?

-We’ve listed down some benefits so you can see exactly whether this business structure could be a good fit for you.
+We’ve listed down some benefits so you can see if this business structure is a good fit for you.

 - Access new market opportunities

 Entering a new market is much simpler for a branch – there are fewer risks and expenses to account for, and often fewer capital requirements.
 As such, if you want to incorporate Cyprus and expand to sophisticated markets like the EU, it’s ideal to go with a branch structure.

 A branch can also boost your brand recognition and presence and acts as an excellent base for your global expansion plan.

 A branch in Cyprus is a great tool to experiment with your business ideas and determine whether they have potential.

 You can form a branch to do product/service testing before official launching.
 Better yet, you can collect market insights and use them for your business strategy or plan in the future.

 Your branch can claim the benefits of the Cyprus Double Tax treaty with 60 countries worldwide.
 This means your branch will be protected against the risk of double taxation in Cyprus.
 You’ll also receive certain treatments for cross-border trade and investment.